 We strongly recommend calculating your target ROI.
-It’s a good practice to have a sense of your total campaign budget and the value of your total outcomes before the campaign begins.
+It’s a good practice to have a sense of your total campaign budget (you can use our marketing budget management tool) and the value of your total outcomes before the campaign begins.
 That way you can determine if you are set up for success.
 When you consider your budget and the value of the campaign outcomes, if they don’t yield a compelling ROI, you should go back to the drawing board and take a different approach.
 What’s the point of doing a campaign that, if it succeeds, delivers a poor ROI?

 How timeframes affect MROI measurements

 MROI as a monthly (or quarterly) snapshot

 Sometimes it is useful to calculate ROI for a specific time frame that is shorter than the entire campaign.
 This may make sense in the context of an evergreen digital campaign, where you want to track marketing ROI performance month-by-month.
 The table below illustrates ROI independently each month.
 Leads have a mean contribution margin of $90 in this example,

 This measure doesn’t communicate how the total campaign is doing, but it allows for easy month-by-month comparisons over relative performance, which is valuable for many.

 MROI with cumulative metrics and expenses to date

 Other times, you may want to track the cumulative ROI of a campaign.
 If investments precede outcomes by a long time frame, then you should plan on having a poor ROI, to begin with, but as the metrics start to pour in after the spending has stopped, the ROI trajectory will improve quickly.
 An example of this type of pattern is an event.